kiwix/seeder/README.md

 ❯ docker stop seeder
 ```

 You can also run it without the helper script using image `ghcr.io/kiwix/bittorrent-seeder:latest`.
 You'll have to sort out volume mounting, port forwarding and configuration.
-Use the helper script as documentation!.
+Use the helper script as documentation!

 #### Monitoring